uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 **Terminals**: The digits and lower case letters are “terminals” - once they are chosen, they can’t be replaced with anything further - they terminate a branch of the parse tree.
 In practice, terminals are often recognised by a regular expression (they are usually things like variable names, keywords, or numbers).
-In fact, the notation “0-9” in the productions is really a regular expression within the Context-Free Grammar.
+In fact, the notation “0-9” in the productions is really a regular expression within the context-free grammar.

-**Context-free grammar**: The kind of grammar we’re using here is called a Context-Free Grammar (CFG), because it only has one non-terminal on the left of a production i.e. the non-terminal can be replaced regardless of its context.
+**Context-free grammar**: The kind of grammar we’re using here is called a context-free grammar (CFG), because it only has one non-terminal on the left of a production i.e. the non-terminal can be replaced regardless of its context.
-There’s a more powerful system called a Context Sensitive Grammar, but they are more complicated to work with and we won’t cover them here.
+There’s a more powerful system called a context sensitive grammar, but they are more complicated to work with and we won’t cover them here.

 {panel end}